rhysmoggs/ms4-morgan-and-co/README.md

 Locally, Django's built-in SQLite database was used during development.

-For the deployed live version, initially the website was setup to use Heroku's postgres Add-On database, but due to the change in their [service](https://blog.heroku.com/next-chapter) and their free tier options it was decided that a change in direction was necessary during the development period.
+For the deployed live version, initially the website was setup to use Heroku's postgres Add-On database, but due to the change in their [service](https://blog.heroku.com/next-chapter) and their free tier options it was decided that a change in direction was necessary.

 With Code Institute's help, the Heroku database was migrated to use ElephantSQL's postgres database instead.